Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique Script
 This script when executed takes a list of words as input and prints only words that appear once

+14-findthatword
+This script, when executed displays the pattern "root" from the /etc/passwd